R package for gender prediction based on first names

 Testimonials:

-“[…] In this paper, the authors provide methods and an R package for gender prediction based on a set of names.
+From the peer-reviews:“[…] In this paper, the authors provide methods and an R package for gender prediction based on a set of names.
 This comes an opportune time, given the increased number of studies that require gender identification.
-As someone who has to do this for my own studies, I immediately see value in this kind of package and know of many colleagues who would also use this package.
+As someone who has to do this for my own studies, I immediately see value in this kind of package and know of many colleagues who would also use this package.”Other testimonials:

 I also used a very interesting package called genderizeR, which makes gender prediction based on first names The Gender of Big Data